Video Anomaly Detection with Semantics-Aware Information Bottleneck: Experiments

-\paragraph{Evaluation Metric.} We adopted the frame-level area under the curve (AUC) as the evaluation metric for the model.
-The AUC comprehensively evaluates model performance by calculating the area under the receiver operating characteristic (ROC) curve, which objectively reflects the model's capability to distinguish between normal frames and anomalous frames.
+\paragraph{Evaluation Metric} We adopted the frame-level area under the curve (AUC) as the evaluation metric for the model.
+The AUC comprehensively evaluates model performance by calculating the area under the receiver operating characteristic (ROC) curve, which reflects the model's capability to distinguish between normal and anomalous frames.

-\paragraph{Implementation Details.} Our pretrained VLM utilizes InternVL2.5-1B~\cite{chen2024expanding}.
-SimCSE-BERT~\cite{gao2021simcse} is employed as the semantic encoder.
-In each SFFM, we default to 1 shared filtering expert and 63 routing filtering experts, with the top 7 routing experts activated based on the highest routing scores.
-Each feature filtering expert is a two-layer bottleneck MLP.
-The learning rate is set to 0.0002. $\lambda_{1}$,$\lambda_{2}$,$\lambda_{3}$ are all configured as 1, with an expert balance factor $\alpha$ of 0.001.
-For testing phases, the anomaly score weights ($w_v$, $w_t$) for Ped2, Avenue, and ShanghaiTech datasets are set to (0.8, 0.2), (0.9, 0.1), (0.2, 0.8), respectively.
-More details are in the appendix.
+\paragraph{Implementation Details} In each SFFM, we default to 1 shared filter and 63 adaptive filters, with the top 7 routing filters activated based on the highest routing scores.
+Each filter is a two-layer bottleneck MLP.
+The semantic encoder consists of the InternVL2.5-1B~\cite{chen2024expanding} and the text encoder SimCSE-BERT~\cite{gao2021simcse}.
+The learning rate is set to 0.0002. $\lambda_{1}$,$\lambda_{2}$,$\lambda_{3}$ are all configured as 1 and $\lambda_{4}$ is 0.001.
+The anomaly score weights ($w_v$, $w_t$) for Ped2, Avenue, and ShanghaiTech datasets are set to (0.8, 0.2), (0.9, 0.1), (0.2, 0.8), respectively.
+Our approach follows a prediction-based paradigm, utilizing $t=4$ consecutive input frames to predict both the 5th frame and its semantic features, and only normal data is available during the training phase.
+In our object-centric approach, YOLOv11~\cite{khanam2024yolov11} extracts objects for independent processing, and the frame-level anomaly score is the maximum score among detected objects.
+All experiments are conducted on four NVIDIA GeForce RTX 4090 GPUs.
+More implementation details and the detailed architecture design can be found in the appendix.